How to implement the Client Credentials Grant

 Using resource owner password from the server side

 Server-side applications can use the Resource Owner Password Grant to access an API.
 The flow typically involves prompting the user for username and password as credentials which your server will submit to Auth0 to get an scopesAccess Token.
 When using this flow from server side, some anomaly detection features might fail because of the particularities of this scenario.
 This document details how to use Resource Owner Password Grant flow from server side preventing some common issues.

 Before you continue, make sure to have brute force protection enabled from your dashboard.

-Your server prompts the user for credentials (i.e. username and password).
+Your server prompts the user for credentials (such as username and password).
 This could be achieved in many different ways, for example via a browser UI or providing an API.

 The user enters credentials and the client-side application submits them to a backend server under your control.

 Your server submits the credentials to Auth0 using the Resource Owner Password Grant flow.

 Auth0 validates the credentials and returns an Access Token.
 As part of the validation process Auth0 might also execute anomaly-detection verifications and perform appropriate actions if an anomaly is detected.